The Evolution of Financial Services in Ireland

 The evolution of financial services might sound like a dull topic, but it really isn’t, believe me.
 To fully understand where we are now in financial services, it is important to know where we came from.

 There are three main banking institutions in Ireland at the moment; Bank of Ireland, Allied Irish Banks and Ulster Bank.
 They are the three big players who control 95% of the lending to small businesses in the Irish market.

 How Did We Get Here?

 Each of these traditional institutions was established between 1836 and 1966, so longevity may have a hand in how dominant they are in the lending sphere.
 Until recently there has been very little competition for these institutions, meaning that some lose out on finance, such as SMEs.

 There is a general lack of knowledge on alternative financing options in Ireland.
-Many alternatives exist, such as GRID Finance, which matches SMEs with investors looking to back community projects.
+Many alternatives exist, such as GRID Finance, who match SMEs with investors looking to back businesses.